-Sanabul have built a reputation in the sport as being some of the best well-priced and well-made bjj products on the market.
-The IBJJF approved Sanabul BJJ belts are great for competition as well as every day training.
+Sanabul has built a reputation in the sport as being some of the best well-priced and well-made bjj products on the market.
+The IBJJF approved Sanabul BJJ belts are great for competition as well as everyday training.
 The sleeve is a good length on the belt and is attached firmly.

 - IBJJF Approved

 - Belt is nicely thick and soft out of the package